 It is important to note that the directors statutory duties set out in the Act do not cover all the duties that a director may owe to the company, they provide a framework consistent with the position that directors are in an important, trusted position to run a company in a professional and ethical way.

-In the event that concerns have reached a point where action needs to be taken, litigation advice may be required.
+In the event that concerns have reached a point where legal action needs to be taken, litigation advice may be required.

-To act within the powers
+Acting within powers

 This codifies the directors’ duty to comply with the company’s constitution which includes the articles of association, which are in effect the internal rules for the company

-To promote the success of the company
+Promoting the successful operation of the company

-This is an objective standard.
+Demonstrating a reasonable standard of care, skill and diligence – this is an objective standard.
 The standard of competence now expected of all directors will be that currently expected of a director with the expertise and experience of the director in question.
 In other words, if a director is highly experienced, and for example, sits on many company boards, he or she will be expected to act to a higher standard than a director of a small family owned company.

-Directors will have to avoid situations where either there is or may be a conflict between the interest of the company and that of the director.
+Avoiding situations which constitute a conflict of interest – directors will have to avoid situations where either there is or may be a conflict between the interest of the company and that of the director.

-This prohibits the directors from exploiting their position for any personal benefits.
+To not accept benefits from 3rd parties – prohibits the directors from exploiting their position for any personal benefits.
 It also prohibits the acceptance of benefits (including bribes).